-Are you guys ready for a simple no fuss no frills furniture makeover?
-Maybe a basic paint finish for your first furniture project?
-This paint makeover is about as basic as you can get.
+For your first painted furniture project try this basic paint finish for furniture This chest of drawers paint makeover is about as basic as you can get.
 The wood chest of drawers has no furniture pulls or fancy details.
-It’s getting paint and that’s it.
+It’s getting a paint job and that’s it.

-I selected a rich gray for the project.
+I selected a rich gray for the chest of drawers project.
 It’s a neutral color and works well for either masculine or feminine rooms.
 The color is pretty for a nursery too.

 The chest is on the smallish side and there are no knobs with rough edges so it would be perfect in a kids room.
 The gray can be paired with pink for a girl or navy for a boy.